 Similarly, time-sensitive apps such as messages can send notifications in DND mode.
 To disable it, go to Apps under the Allowed notifications section.
 Tap on the Apps tab and turn off the toggle next to Time-sensitive.

-You can enable or disable the Do not disturb mode from Control Center as well.
-Tap on the Focus button in Control Center and select Do not disturb mode to enable it.
 You can also schedule DND mode so that it activates automatically at the preferred time.
-Check out other interesting tips to use Do not disturb mode in iPhone.
+Check out other interesting tips to use Do not disturb mode on iPhone.

 3. By Turning off App Sounds